 In 1919, Raymond Orteig, a hotel owner in New York City, offered a prize of $25,000 to the first pilot to fly nonstop from New York to Paris.
-By 1927, four men had died, three were seriously injured, and two others went missing in the attempt, but the prize still remained tantalizingly out of reach.
+By 1927, four men had died, three were seriously injured and two others went missing during their attempt, and the prize remained tantalizingly out of reach.

 Alone in the sky

 Lindbergh flew over Cape Cod and Nova Scotia, reaching the ocean as the sun set.
 Fog thickened in the night sky, and sleet formed on his plane when he attempted to pass through the clouds.
-He struggled with drowsiness, fighting to stay awake as he sometimes flew only ten feet above the ocean.
+He struggled with drowsiness, fighting to stay awake as he sometimes flew only 10 feet above the ocean.

 A tiny fishing boat provided the first sign that he had reached Europe, and within an hour he had reached land.
-He flew about 1,500 feet over Ireland and England, headed toward France as the weather cleared.
+He flew about 1,500 feet (460 meters) over Ireland and England, then headed toward France as the weather cleared.
 Darkness fell again as he passed over the coast of his target country.

 After the flight